mohammadalshikh/tail-cli/README.md

 # Tail CLI

-A CLI tool for analyzing log files to detect P99 latency spikes and explain root causes using AI
+A CLI tool for detecting P99 latency spikes and explaining root causes using AI

 ## Features
 - P99 latency analysis using Top-K selection with min-heap